Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/upgrading-tailwind-v2-to-v3.md

 <div class="grow-0 shrink"></div>
 ```

-If you are using `outline-black` or `outline-white`, you have to add extra classes to make this work.
+If you are using `outline-black` or `outline-white`, you must add extra classes to make this work.

 ```html
 <!-- old -->